-Similar descriptions of Garrison’s villainy towards Douglass have become commonplace in most discussions of Douglass's work.
-Unfortunately, few descriptions indicate the complexity of Garrison’s and Douglass’s relationship.
+Similar descriptions of Garrison’s villainy have become commonplace in most discussions of Douglass's work.
+Unfortunately, few descriptions indicate the complexity of the relationship.
 Their friendship went through several stages, as might be expected between two such charismatic and opinionated individuals.

 How did Douglass Feel?

-His Respect Grows: Using the Douglass quote from Bondage as proof of Garrison’s poor treatment of Douglass is not an accurate representation of how Douglass presents Garrison and the Liberator in that work.
-As a matter of fact, Douglass significantly expands his tribute to Garrison and the Liberator in Bondage, keeping the two paragraphs from Narrative and adding three more long paragraphs which describe his appreciation of Garrison and his paper in glowing terms.
+His Respect Grows: Using the Douglass quote from Bondage as proof of Garrison’s poor treatment of his friend is not an accurate representation of how Douglass presents Garrison and his newspaper in that work.
+As a matter of fact, Douglass significantly expands his tribute to Garrison and The Liberator in Bondage, keeping the two paragraphs from Narrative and adding three more long paragraphs which describe his appreciation of the editor and his paper in glowing terms.

-He Remembers the Overall Picture: In Bondage, Douglass adds a significantly deeper description of how he felt about both Garrison and The Liberator.
+He Remembers the Overall Picture: In Bondage, Douglass adds a significantly deeper description of how he felt.
 He notes that “I not only liked—I loved this paper, and its editor,” noting that for Garrison “The bible was his textbook,” and that this text made him believe “Prejudice against color was rebellion against God.
 Of all men beneath the sky, the slaves, because most neglected and despised, were nearest and dearest to his great heart” (216).
 Though this section is somewhat shortened and re-written in Douglass’s third autobiography, Life and Times of Frederick Douglass,” these sentences remain intact and the overall tribute to Garrison’s work as an abolitionist is undiminished (213-214).

 Views of Others